 - Wire Clothes Hangers: I know a few people that grew up during the 70's and 80's that were whipped with hangers... they don't like them, they don't even like to look at them.
 So sad.

 - Briars: This was a very real fear for me when I was a kid that hasn't stuck with me into adulthood.
 I can remember being totally caught in a thicket of briers after falling into them accidentally.
 I had on sweat pants and a loose shirt that the thorns seemed to cling to like glue.
 I stayed trapped for around an hour before my granny and brother came to my rescue.
 I quickly became an expert at recognizing any bushes or shrubs that used these barbed vines for defense... and avoided them.

 - Cereal Boxes: Most people never have or ever will be afraid of open up a cereal box and pouring themselves some morning breakfast, but if you've ever found something unexpected in that box, it's a different story.
-I can't think of a better reason to securely fasten up your cereal after using it than finding a small snake in it.
+I can't think of a better reason to securely fasten up your cereal after using it than finding a small snake or spider in it.
 Yikes!
 You'll still be very cautious when opening cereal even years later if this ever happens to you.

 Another Batch of Things People Fear Most

 - Phlegm or snot flying into your face from someone sneezing and not covering there mouth, and they don't have to be standing close to you for it to land on you.
 Phlegm can travel far when propelled by a sneeze.

 - Insects: Imagine some bug or spider crawling into your ear while you sleep or something burrowing underneath your skin while out for a walk and you can see why there's lots of people who don't like bugs.